 Gambling Addiction

-Gambling addiction is an impulse-control disorder also known as compulsive gambling, pathological gambling, or gambling disorder.
 It can affect anyone and typically presents as a lack of control around the frequency of gambling and the amount of money gambled.

-More than just an obsession with playing the slots or a few too many trips to the betting shop, gambling addiction can lead to financial and legal troubles, damage to relationships, and even suicide.
+More than just an obsession with playing the slots or a few too many trips to the betting shop – gambling addiction can lead to financial and legal troubles, damage to relationships, and even suicide.

 What is a gambling addiction?

-Not everyone who gambles has an addiction, but the issue of addiction gambling is more prevalent in the UK than once previously thought.
 Almost 1.4 million people in the UK are thought to be problem gamblers, and almost half of these people are not getting the help that they need.
 [1]

 A person who is addicted to gambling may struggle to cut down or completely stop their behaviour, and may take drastic measures such as stealing and committing fraud in order to obtain money for gambling.
-It can consume their time and thoughts, damage their relationships and even lead to major legal and financial issues.

 Who can become addicted to gambling?

 People from all walks of life struggle with gambling addictions, and the inability to control the urge to gamble can sneak up on anyone.
-However, there are a number of risk factors that can increase the chance of developing a gambling addiction.

 1. Underlying issues

-People who struggle with a gambling addiction may also be dealing with another issue such as substance abuse, bipolar disorder, anxiety, stress, depression or ADHD that isn’t being properly treated.
-Without the appropriate help for these issues, these people are at a much greater chance of developing a gambling addiction.
+People who struggle with a gambling addiction may also be dealing with other issues such as substance abuse, bipolar disorder, anxiety, stress, depression or ADHD that aren’t being properly treated.

 2. Loneliness

-Many people begin visiting betting shops as a social activity, allowing them to meet other people and feel like part of a group.
 When socialising begins to revolve around gambling, the chance of becoming addicted is increased and it can be difficult to get out of this cycle.

 3. Social influences